2021 SheBelieves Cup

 The 2021 SheBelieves Cup was the sixth edition of the SheBelieves Cup, an invitational women's soccer tournament held in the United States.

 Featuring national teams from Canada, Brazil, Argentina, and hosts United States, it began on February 18 and ended on February 24, 2021.
 Argentina replaced Japan after it withdrew due to the COVID-19 pandemic.

-The United States successfully defended their title, capturing their fourth title.
+The United States successfully defended their crown, capturing their fourth title.

 Format

 The four invited teams played a round-robin tournament.
 Points awarded in the group stage followed the formula of three points for a win, one point for a draw, and zero points for a loss.
 A tie in points would be decided by goal differential; other tie-breakers are listed below.